Budget, Timing, and a Big Idea: The Reform Trifecta

 Mike explains the reason for this reputation in the clip below (courtesy of the John W. Gardner Legacy Oral History Project) in his important commentary about:

-Audio Clip 4: The Genesis of a New Federal Role in Education – A Behind-the-Scenes Story of the Gardner Task Force [Note in the transcript for this clip Emerson Elliott’s commentary.]
+Audio Clip 4: The Genesis of a New Federal Role in Education – A Behind-the-Scenes Story of the Gardner Task Force [See clarification about Mike’s story in the transcript for this clip]

 “Grand Tour”: Year One (1964-65) as Budget Examiner – “Boy, Were We Active…It Was Really Something!”